Kitware/ParaView/Plugins/pvNVIDIAIndeX/README.txt

 * The Windows version of the NVIDIA IndeX plugin for ParaView is restricted to run on a single workstation/computer only, i.e., cluster rendering is not supported on Windows platforms.

+* The macOS version of the NVIDIA IndeX plugin for ParaView does not support local rendering.
+However, it can be used for remote rendering together with a Linux host that runs pvserver.

 * When loading an older state file with both volumetric and geometry data without the NVIDIA IndeX representation saved in it, the first frame will show